Most Popular Financial Modeling Courses

 - Financial subjects (financial theory, financial math)

 - Data visualization, charts, and graphs

 - Corporate strategy

 The modern financial analyst requires more than just technical Excel skills and should be able to perform a comprehensive analysis that has beautiful presentations and considers the overall strategy of the business and industry being analyzed.

-To continue advancing your career as a world-class financial analyst these additional CFI resources will be helpful:
+To continue advancing your career as a world-class financial analyst, the additional CFI resources below will be helpful: